 The Art Ovation Hotel is so posh its actually pawsh.
 It’s located right in a prime downtown location, just over the bridge from St. Armand’s Circle and the Keys.
 But you’ll see all that when you head up to their rooftop bar and pool.
 (This is why we vacation, people!)

 Its location will allow you to walk to many of the places around town and you can still park your car for free when you do (yay!).
-It has an awesome gym, sun loungers, and a 9.4/10 rating on Hotels.com.
+It has an awesome gym, sun loungers, and a fabulous rating.
 It’s pretty much a Gulf Coast unicorn.

 Treat yourself: The Ritz-Carlton